lee000328/Parking-2/roboflow_dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 241 images.
+The dataset includes 860 images.
-Pillar are annotated in YOLO v5 PyTorch format.
+Simu_pillar are annotated in YOLO v5 PyTorch format.

 The following pre-processing was applied to each image:

-No image augmentation techniques were applied.
+* Resize to 640x640 (Stretch)

+The following augmentation was applied to create 3 versions of each source image:
+* Randomly crop between 0 and 20 percent of the image
+* Random brigthness adjustment of between -25 and +25 percent
+* Random exposure adjustment of between -15 and +15 percent
+* Random Gaussian blur of between 0 and 2.5 pixels
+* Salt and pepper noise was applied to 0.1 percent of pixels